SocialGouv/cdtn-admin/README-dev.md

 ### Inject documents

 A part of the content is based on documents retrieved from another services (code du travail, contributions, fiche travail/emploi...).

 This step runs the Ingester script and populate the documentation.

-This step doesn't work correctly at this moment, an (issue)[https://github.com/SocialGouv/cdtn-admin/issues/319] has been opened to fix it.

 > Run the Ingester (it starts Hasura as dependency):
 >